MewsSystems/developers/jobs/Backend/Task/README.md

 You can test the solution using swagger (/swagger)

+The data used by the API comes from https://www.cnb.cz/cs/financni_trhy/devizovy_trh/kurzy_devizoveho_trhu/denni_kurz.xml

 ## Testing
 The solution includes tests for the main logic.
-It also tests the controller, that although not ideal, it tests the expected return of the API while no integration tests are present
+It also tests the controller, that although not ideal, it tests the expected return of the API while no integration tests are present.